FadyASulaiman/Financial_Sentiment_Analysis_LSTM/Proposed_Structure.md

 **12. Showcasing:** Canva, through a video demo
 **13. Writeup:** Throughout the project we have to document everything to make the writeup easier.

+P.S: This proposed structure was written very early in the project lifetime. not everything here was applied.
+Many changes occured to this structure, for the actual implemented details, refer to the readme.